 There are walk-in permits available on a first come, first served basis – on the day before or even the day you want to start the hike.
 The eight permits are available beginning at 1 PM the day before you start.
 The last option is to get a permit for a same day start and these are only available if there are no shows beginning at 1 PM.
-(Some of this information may change because of Covid so check ahead.)
+(In 2023 I’m not sure if this is true.)

-- If you plan to exit via the train, make sure your exit day corresponds to the train schedule.
+If you plan to exit via the train, make sure your exit day corresponds to the train schedule.
 If not, figure out how you are leaving Bennett.
 (You can also fly out.)

 There is a quota of 50 hikers per day that are permitted to enter Canada over the Chilkoot Pass.
 If you are making a booking for a group keep in mind that the maximum number of hikers allowed in the group is 12.

-The campsites in order from Dyea, Alaska to Bennett, BC are as follows:
+The campsites in order from Dyea, Alaska to Bennett, British Columbia are as follows:

 Once you have your permit there are a few practical items you should know.

-- Do not take away any of the historic or cultural resources on the trail.
+Do not take away any of the historic or cultural resources while on the Chilkoot Trail hike.